-AT&T antitrust win may herald a new wave of media mergers
+AT&T antitrust win may herald new wave of media mergers

 - Tesla to lay off about 3,700 employees, says Musk

 The ruling could open the floodgates to deal making in the fast-changing worlds of entertainment production and distribution.
-Major cable, satellite and phone companies are bulking up with purchases of entertainment conglomerates to compete against rivals born on the internet such as Amazon and Google.
+Major cable, satellite and phone companies are bulking up with purchases of entertainment conglomerates to compete against rivals such as Amazon and Google.

 Waiting in the wings are potential big-billions deals involving 21st Century Fox and Disney, Verizon and CBS, T-Mobile and Sprint.
-Comcast and Verizon are also jockeying for position in the new landscape.
+Comcast and Verizon are also jockeying for position.

-A combined AT&T-Time Warner could also get a boost from the official end of net neutrality —the Obama-era rules that barred broadband and wireless companies from favoring their own services to the detriment of rivals like Netflix.
+A combined AT&T-Time Warner could also get a boost from the official end of net neutrality, the Obama-era rules that barred broadband and wireless companies from favoring their own services to the detriment of rivals like Netflix.
 As of this past Monday, AT&T and Verizon can prioritize their own movies and TV shows, to the likely disadvantage of rivals such as Amazon, YouTube and future startups.

-The judge’s decision frees the wireless and pay-TV giant to absorb the owner of CNN, HBO, the Warner Bros. movie studio, “Game of Thrones,” coveted sports programming and other “must-see” shows.
+The judge’s decision frees wireless and pay-TV giant AT&T to absorb Time Warner, which owns CNN, HBO, the Warner Bros. movie studio, “Game of Thrones,” coveted sports programming and other “must-see” shows.

 The result for consumers?
 More options, especially if they’re AT&T customers already, said GBH Insights analyst Dan Ives.
 He said consumers can expect to more things to watch and more streaming options, like bundled packages with HBO, CNN or sports.